sethuaung/dev-reference/README.md

 - [Docker](Docker.md): This is a quick reference cheat sheet for [Docker](https://docs.docker.com/get-started/).
 And you can find the most common Docker commands here.
 - [YAML](YAML.md): This is a quick reference cheat sheet for understanding and writing YAML format configuration files.
 - [JavaScript](JavaScript.md): A JavaScript cheat sheet with the most important concepts, functions, methods, and more.
 A complete quick reference for beginners.
-- [JSFuck []()!+](jsfuck): This is an esoteric and educational programming style based on the atomic parts of JavaScript.
+- [JSFuck []()!+ ](/jsfuck/Readme.md): This is an esoteric and educational programming style based on the atomic parts of JavaScript.
 It uses only six different characters to write and execute code.
 - [Python](python.md): The [Python](https://www.python.org/) cheat sheet is a one-page reference sheet for the Python 3 programming language.
 - [Go](Go.md): This cheat sheet provided basic syntax and methods to help you using [Go](https://go.dev/).
 - [Markdown](Markdown.md): This is a quick reference cheat sheet to the Markdown syntax.